sta48/healinghoney/documents/design-journey.md

 # Reflection (Final Submission)
 > Take this time to reflect on what you learned during this assignment.
 How have you improved since Project 1?
 What things did you have trouble with?

+I am better now with a lot of css aspects of the website.
+However I had a lot of trouble to getting inputs and displaying the outputs.